 At the end of World War II, the American Legion took up the Legion program as it was before the war.
 With the change in the American Legion Constitution in regards to the acceptance of service men and women of World War II as eligible members of the American Legion, in early 1946, the La Mesa American Legion Post along with the civically active Women’s Auxiliary led by Mrs. Rose Miller Parks (Dr. Parks’ widow and the long-standing City treasurer) recognized that the Post membership of 325 members was about to swell with returning veterans.
 Thus, a committee was appointed to select a site for a new and larger building.

-In February 1946, the Post agreed to purchase a parcel of municipal property north of University Avenue between Baltimore Drive and Date Avenue for $2,525 and to swap some land then owned by the Baptist church to build a new, and much larger, Legion Hall (the new American Legion building would have been directly across from the then proposed City War Memorial Auditorium).
-The Legion then began its estimated $50,000 fundraising campaign to ensure that an appropriate facility was in place to honor La Mesa’s veterans and Post members.
+In February 1946, the Post agreed to purchase a parcel of municipal property north of University Avenue between Baltimore Drive and Date Avenue for $2,525 and to swap some land then owned by the Baptist church to build a new, and much larger, Legion Hall (this new American Legion building would have been directly across from the then proposed City War Memorial Auditorium).
+The Legion then began its estimated $50,000 fundraising campaign to ensure that an appropriate facility was in place to honor La Mesa’s veterans and the Post members.
+Somehow, the land that the Post presently sits was obtained; the theory is that the City swapped the land to allow construction at its present location.

 Construction of the new Legion building started in May 1947 but was still an estimated $9,000 short of funds to complete in September.
 In order to save money, the project leaders, including decorated World War I veteran Rube Levy, recruited volunteer labor, volunteers from the Post, and local contractor George Riha.
 The volunteers worked every spare minute they had to complete this, their first home.
 Some nights, workers were still sawing and hammering away at two o’clock in the morning.
 The thing that cheered the tired workers along was the Auxiliary serving midnight meals to all workers.
 The Auxiliary, as well as the La Mesa Post 282 members, worked this way for months.
 The building was completed in time for a 1947 New Year’s Eve dance event to christen the Hall.